 How to Make a Coronarita

 If you're looking for a refreshing cocktail to celebrate with this Cinco de Mayo, a Coronarita is the perfect choice.
 This delicious drink is an interesting spin on the classic margarita that is sure to quench your customers’ thirst on this colorful holiday.
-Coronaritas are also very simple and only require a few bar supplies to make, so your staff can quickly crank out drinks during happy hour.
+Coronaritas are simple to prepare and only require a few bar supplies to make, allowing your staff to quickly crank out drinks during happy hour.
 Whether you own a Mexican restaurant, tequila bar, or tropical cafe, this Coronarita recipe is an excellent addition to your menu.

-With many customers stuck at home due to the coronavirus, you can provide cocktail kits with all the necessary ingredients that they can pick up from your bar so they can make this classic Cinco de Mayo drink at home!
+With many customers stuck at home due to the coronavirus, you can utilize marketing strategies to stay engaged with them.
+One effective strategy is to create cocktail kits with all the necessary ingredients for a Coronarita that customers can pick up from your bar.
+This way, they can make this classic Cinco de Mayo drink at home!

 How to Drink a Coronarita

-How the Coronarita works has to do with pressure.
+The secret to the Coronarita has to do with pressure.
 If you flipped a bottle of Corona upside down normally, the beer would fall out and be replaced inside the bottle by air.
 But, in a Coronarita, the mouth of the bottle is surrounded by liquid, which prevents air from entering the bottle.
-The air that is inside the bottle creates pressure that keeps the beer from spilling out into the margarita.
-But, when you sip on the margarita with a straw, the liquid level in the glass will go down, and the beer inside the bottle will then flow into the glass to make up for the missing liquid.
+The air inside the bottle creates pressure that keeps the beer from spilling out into the margarita.
+However, when you sip on the margarita with a straw, the liquid level in the glass will go down, and the beer inside the bottle will then flow into the glass to make up for the missing liquid.

 Coronarita Recipe Video